-Forward-looking ophthalmic customers will only be satisfied if they see lasting value.
+Forward-looking eyewear customers will only be satisfied if they see lasting value.
 And they will never see your products if you don’t comply with regulations.

-Eastman ophthalmic polymers contribute to lasting value in many ways.
+Eastman polymers for the eyewear industry contribute to lasting value in many ways.
 This table provides an at-a-glance overview of key properties that contribute to durability matched with the relative advantages of Tenite™ cellulosics, Eastman Trēva™ engineering bioplastic, and Eastman Tritan™ copolyester.

 Relative advantages of Eastman material technologies|